markmeeus/MarcelloDB/docs/indexing/indexed_value.md

 ```

 Please note that cases similar to the example above, are better implement using a compound index.
-Custom objects in indexes are serialized as Bson, Compound indexes are using a specialized serializer which performs a lot better.
+Custom objects in indexes are serialized as Bson while Compound indexes are using a specialized serializer which performs a lot better.

 ```cs
 class OrderIndexDefinition : IndexDefinition<Order>